Dacada/rpi-home-setup/README.md

 | pihole     | 192.168.1.72  |
 | fileserver | 192.168.1.103 |
 +------------+---------------+
+4. Ensure the ansible vault is in the correct path.
+Copy it over from the fileserver if needed (copy it to `ansible/vars/secrets.yml`).
+If it has been lost, you will need to create a new one!
+Check the section about creating a new ansible vault.
-4. Run Ansible: `ansible-playbook -i ansible/inventories/hosts ansible/playbooks/site.yml --ask-vault-pass` (the password is, of course, in your password manager)
+5. Run Ansible: `ansible-playbook -i ansible/inventories/hosts ansible/playbooks/site.yml --ask-vault-pass` (the password is, of course, in your password manager)

-# Trusting keys for the bastion
+# Trusting keys

 I am a lazy man.
 I don't want to copy over a new key each time I need to let a new device into each of my devices.
 Instead, we're using a **Certificate Authority**.
 Within the `secrets.yml` file in the fileserver we have the key pair for the CA. To let a new device into the bastion, simply sign its public key using the CA's private key.